ietf-wg-cellar/matroska-specification/index_matroska.md

 # Introduction

 Matroska is an audiovisual data container format.
-It was derived from a project called [@?MCF], but diverges from it significantly because it is based on EBML (Extensible Binary Meta Language) [@!RFC8794], a binary derivative of XML.
+It was derived from a project called [@?MCF] but diverges from it significantly because it is based on EBML (Extensible Binary Meta Language) [@!RFC8794], a binary derivative of XML.
 EBML provides significant advantages in terms of future format extensibility, without breaking file support in parsers reading the previous versions.

 First, it is essential to clarify exactly "What an Audio/Video container is", to avoid any misunderstandings:

-- It is NOT a video or audio compression format (codec)
+- It is NOT a video or audio compression format (codec).

 - It is an envelope in which there can be many audio, video, and subtitles streams, allowing the user to store a complete movie or CD in a single file.